dalong0514/readnotes/20200201读书笔记/2020077Statistics-Concepts-and-ControversiesR11.md

 Use what you have learned in this chapter to answer some basic questions about the data collected in the MLive poll described in the Case Study that opened the chapter.
 Start by reviewing the Chapter Summary.
 Then answer each of the following questions in complete sentences.
 Be sure to communicate clearly enough for any of your classmates to understand what you are saying.

 To participate in the poll, you had to go online to the MLive website and click on one of the possible responses.
 1) Is the poll a sample survey, census, or experiment?
 2) What is the population of interest?
-3) What are the individuals in the poll?4) For each individual, what variable is measured?
+3) What are the individuals in the poll?
+4) For each individual, what variable is measured?
 5) Does this variable take numerical values?

 In this chapter you have: 1) Learned the different types of studies used to collect data.
 2) Understood the purpose of these different types of studies used to collect data.
 3) Examined the types of data a study might collect.